Tripwire/octagon/README.md

 ### react component api distribution

-**useful** if you've `yarn link`ed your front-end project with `octagon` and want to iterate on components without suffering the build/publish lifecycle for `octagon`.
-You must run `yarn run build` to get a fresh set of react components!
+**useful** if you've `npm link`ed your front-end project with `octagon` and want to iterate on components without suffering the build/publish lifecycle for `octagon`.
+You must run `npm run build` to get a fresh set of react components!

 ## contributing